Melancholie der Engel: Production

-It was planned since 2003 though shooting was delayed due to monetary issues.
-In September 2006 the film was finally launched into production and was shot throughout a three-week period, which was described by Marian Dora as the worst time of his life.
-Other than Carsten Frank, members of the cast had no access to the script.
-After the shooting was completed, artistic disagreements regarding the censorship of some scenes resulted in Carsten Frank separating himself from the project as well as the destruction of certain sequences shot for the film.
+The film had been planned since 2003, but shooting was delayed due to financial issues.
+In September 2006, production began and the film was shot over a three-week period, later described by director Marian Dora as the worst time of his life.
+Other than Carsten Frank, who co-wrote the film with Dora, members of the cast had no access to the script.
+After shooting was completed, artistic disagreements regarding the censorship of some scenes resulted in Frank distancing himself from the project and having certain sequences shot for the film destroyed.

 Release

-The Angels' Melancholia premiered at Weekend of Fear Festival in Erlangen and Nuremberg, Middle Franconia, Franconia, Bavaria, Germany, on 1 May 2009.
+The Angels' Melancholia premiered at the Weekend of Fear Festival in Erlangen and Nuremberg on 1 May 2009.
 It was also screened at the New York International Independent Film and Video Festival in New York City on 27 October 2009, where it won Best International Feature Film – Arthouse Genre.
-It was later screened at BUT (B-Movies, Underground, and Trash) Film Festival in the Netherlands on 7 June 2013.
+It was later screened at the B-Movies, Underground, and Trash Film Festival in the Netherlands on 7 June 2013.
 The DVD was released on 30 July 2010 in Austria.

 An extended version, running 165 minutes, was released in 2015 by XT Video, marking its Blu-Ray debut.
-Subsequently, the film made its home video debut in the US in 2020 with a Blu-Ray edition by PCM media, featuring the extended cut as well as the documentary “Revisiting Melancholie der Engel” from 2017.
+Subsequently, the film made its home video debut in the US in 2020 with a Blu-Ray edition by PCM media, featuring the extended cut as well as the 2017 documentary Revisiting Melancholie der Engel.
 In 2021, a mediabook edition from Italian distributor Tetro Video was also released.

 Reception

 Critical reception

-Sean Leonard of HorrorNews.net stated that, even though it was beautifully shot, its "pretentious dialogue", and focus on shock rather than story got in the way of any real enjoyment.
-Severed Cinemas Ray Casta panned the film, highlighting the pacing and runtime, calling it "a depraved, perverse and nihilistic endurance test."
+Sean Leonard of HorrorNews.net stated that the film was "beautifully shot" but that its "pretentious dialogue" and focus on shock rather than story made it impossible to enjoy.
+Severed Cinemas Ray Casta panned the film, highlighting the pacing and long runtime, and called it "a depraved, perverse, and nihilistic endurance test".

-Collider selected the film for their list of "The Most Disturbing Movies of All Time".
-Taste of Cinema placed the film at No. 22 in its list of "The 25 Most Disturbing Horror Movies of All Time", stating: "Often described as having beautiful cinematography and being an art house style movie, it suffers from a bloated running time of 165 minutes and a very weak narrative."
-Moviepilot placed the film at No. 1 in its list of "10 Amazing Movies - Not Fit For Human Consumption."
-Some reviewers commended the aspects that others hated, specifically the runtime and storytelling.
+Collider placed the film on their list of "The Most Disturbing Movies of All Time", while Taste of Cinema ranked the film at No. 22 on their list of "The 25 Most Disturbing Horror Movies of All Time", writing that "often described as having beautiful cinematography and being an art house style movie, it suffers from a bloated running time of 165 minutes and a very weak narrative".
+Moviepilot placed the film at No. 1 in its list of "10 Amazing Movies − Not Fit For Human Consumption".

-Accolades

-Melancholie der Engel won the Best International Feature Film – Arthouse Genre Award at New York International Independent Film and Video Festival in 2009.